 August 25, 2020 - The Lancet published: Assessing reduced-dose pneumococcal vaccine schedules in South Africa.

 August 25, 2020 - Immunogenicity of a single-dose compared with a two-dose primary series followed by a booster dose of ten-valent or 13-valent pneumococcal conjugate vaccine in South African children: an open-label, randomized, non-inferiority trial - The non-inferiority in post-booster immune responses following a single-dose compared with a 2-dose primary series of PCV13 or PCV10 indicates the potential for reducing PCV dosing schedules from a 2 + 1 to 1 + 1 series in low-income and middle-income settings with well-established PCV immunization programs.

 August 10, 2020 - Study: Factors associated with pneumococcal vaccination uptake by cancer survivors.

-July 31, 2020 - Can Flu and Pneumonia Vaccines Prevent Alzheimer's Disease.
+July 31, 2020 - Study: Can Flu and Pneumonia Vaccines Prevent Alzheimer's Disease.

 July 15, 2020 - Serum Institute became the first research institute in India to manufacture a domestically developed, fully indigenously developed pneumococcal vaccine.

-July 13, 2020 - The risk for invasive pneumococcal disease is increased when contracting influenza, but could be lessened in environments of high humidity, according to a study involving approximately 20,000 individuals in 3 countries, reported JAMA.
+July 13, 2020 - The risk for invasive pneumococcal disease increases when contracting influenza, but could be lessened in high humidity environments, according to a study involving approximately 20,000 individuals in 3 countries, reported JAMA.

 January 23, 2020 - Exposure to diesel exhaust particles linked to pneumococcal disease susceptibility.